narayanab16/spring-cassandra/README.md

 java + spring boot + spring data cassandra

 -  Prereqs: Java 18, IntelliJ/Eclipse, Git
--  CassandraDBApplication - run java app
 -  Use docker and follow steps from **resources/cassandra_docker_cql.txt**
--  I have created **linux OSimage video with docker installed** and you can setup any software
+-  I have created **linux OSimage video with docker installed** and you can setup, any software you can run in docker
+-  CassandraDBApplication - run java app, expects cassandra is running, keyspace & table created

 Create a customer REST API, I used **postman**
 - HTTP method: POST